95-percent-ci/l1tf/sphinx_autodoc/source/quickuse.rst

       }
     }

-the log-level for the logger present in the :py:mod:`l1tf.helpers` module has been set to level DEBUG.
+sets level for the logger present in the :py:mod:`l1tf.helpers` module has been set to level DEBUG.
 For a complete guide on python logging framework refer to the official documentation at `link <https://docs.python.org/3/library/logging.html>`_.